WICG/bundle-preloading/faq.md

 #### Q: How would the server know which kind of loading mode the client is asking for (e.g., in personalized ads vs non-personalized subresource loading)?

 **A**: In general, the loading mode should be indicated by the HTML (here, the `<script type=loadbundle>` tag).
 If the client knows how to interpret that, then it will send the appropriate request to the server, indicating what it wants.
-There are further possibilities to let the server know if more optional sections are added to the bundle format, such as an `Accept-Resource-Bundle-Sections` header describing what the client knows how to interpret (where no such header would indicate that only the `index` and `responses` sections are interpreted).
+There are further possibilities to let the server know if more optional sections are added to the bundle format, such as an `Accept-Bundle-Sections` header describing what the client knows how to interpret (where no such header would indicate that only the `index` and `responses` sections are interpreted).

 ## Tools